therion23/datfiles/Palm/README.md

 Now, the Rubicon has been crossed.
 No way out but forward go.

 # Inclusions and exclusions
-Whatever is in the Redump collection will not be included here.
+Whatever is in the Redump collection will not be included here, except for device software.
 First of all they do a mighty fine job, second, it is easily available, and most of all, i am not interested in disc images - their contents, however ..

 Whatever is in the no-intro collection might or might not be included here.
 For now, not.
 First two reasons above also apply here.